storacha/learnyouw3up/problems/3-delegation/problem.md

 const principal = DID.parse(data)
 ```

-Create a _new_ file for your solution e.g. `ex4.js` and use the client to create a delegation for `upload/list` to the provided DID.
+Create a _new_ file for your solution e.g. `ex4.mjs` and use the client to create a delegation for `upload/list` to the provided DID.
 Create an archive of the delegation and write it to `process.stdout`.

 One last thing, make sure the delegation remains valid for **more than one hour**.

 ─────────────────────────────────────────────────────────────────────────────
 * To print these instructions again, run: `$ADVENTURE_NAME print`
-* To verify your program, run: `$ADVENTURE_NAME verify program.js`
+* To verify your program, run: `$ADVENTURE_NAME verify program.mjs`
 * For help run: `$ADVENTURE_NAME help`